npinak/Python-Projects/README.md

 # Python-Projects
 - Python projects that I have created.
-Most of these projects are from a course created by Mike x Cohen
+Most of these projects are from a course created by [Mike x Cohen](http://mikexcohen.com)
 - Run the projects by copying the code and pasting it onto google colab.
-- If the project doesn't load then go here: https://nbviewer.jupyter.org/ and then copy and paste the project url onto the search bar on the website.
+- If the project doesn't load then go here: [Nbviewer](https://nbviewer.jupyter.org/) and then copy and paste the project url onto the search bar on the website.
 - Please have a look.
+Click on a folder and choose a file with the ".ipynb" extension.